Racial Equity Advancement & Collaborative Hub

 Program Overview

-The REACH program is an initiative designed to promote racial equity within municipal operations through a series of eight in-person, participatory workshops.
+The REACH program was an initiative designed to promote racial equity within municipal operations through a series of eight in-person, participatory workshops.

-These workshops are scheduled on the second Wednesday of each month, from February 14th to November 13th, and are held at the Federal Reserve Bank of Boston, from 9 AM to 3 PM.
-GARE will lead six of these workshops, complemented by two additional sessions facilitated by MAPC.
+These workshops were scheduled on the second Wednesday of each month, from February 14, 2024 to December 11, 2024, and were held at the Federal Reserve Bank of Boston, from 9 AM to 3 PM.
+GARE led six of these workshops, complemented by two additional sessions facilitated by MAPC.

-The program's objectives include fostering enhanced dialogue on equity, informing policy reform, and supporting professional development to dismantle systemic racial disparities within Massachusetts municipalities.
+The program's objectives included fostering enhanced dialogue on equity, informing policy reform, and supporting professional development to dismantle systemic racial disparities within Massachusetts municipalities.

 REACH Communities

-The REACH program is proud to collaborate with a cohort of eleven municipalities committed to the program.
-This year, we are joined by:
+The REACH program was proud to collaborate with a cohort of eleven municipalities committed to the program:

 Acton • Arlington • Framingham • Hamilton • Hudson • Lowell • Lynn